AurickBR/Decide_Your_Own_Path/tools/README.md

 ## Conditions

-`character-builder-2.html` also carries the fifteen conditions from the SRD 5.2.1 **rules glossary**, plus the two this system adds, matching Encounter Control's list of 17 exactly (a test asserts that the two lists agree).
+**Both** `character-builder-2.html` and `encounter-control.html` carry the fifteen conditions from the SRD 5.2.1 **rules glossary**, plus the two this system adds.
+One script writes both files, so the two tools cannot drift apart — and a test still asserts their lists agree, in case someone edits one by hand.

 | | Count | Carries |
 |---|---|---|
 | SRD 5.2.1 conditions | 15 | Full rules text, CC BY 4.0 |
 | This system's own — `hb:1` | 2 | Concentrating, Raging.
 No invented rules text: each points at the thing that causes it |

-**Exhaustion is marked `lvl:1`** and is deliberately *not* one of the on/off toggles — it is level-based and lives on its own bar, so there is one source of truth for it.
-Its rules text is reachable from that bar instead.
+**Exhaustion is marked `lvl:1`** and is deliberately *not* one of the on/off toggles in either tool — it is level-based and gets its own control, so there is one source of truth for it.
+On the character sheet that is the Exhaustion bar; in Encounter Control it is a per-combatant stepper in the Conditions block, where it also subtracts 2 × level from initiative (the only D20 Test that tool rolls).
+Recovery stays the sheet's job — a combat tracker has no rests.
+Encounter Control lifts a legacy bare `Exhaustion` chip out of old saves into a level on load.
 See `claude/EXHAUSTION_RULE.md`.

 Conditions are **tracked and displayed only** — nothing about them touches a roll.
 Most of them grant Advantage or Disadvantage on attack rolls, and this system has no to-hit roll (see